 First Floor Bedrooms

-The master bedroom benefits from an en-suite bathroom and open feature fireplace with two double glazed windows to the front elevation, and fitted wardrobes.
+The master bedroom benefits from an en-suite bathroom and open feature fireplace with two double glazed windows to the front and fitted wardrobes.
 The second bedroom is also of generous proportions and has two double glazed windows to the side and front elevations.
 There is also a ceiling centre piece and sink basin.
 The third and fourth bedrooms overlook the rear and side gardens and both benefit from fitted wardrobes and desk areas.
-Stairs lead up to the second floor level where there are a further three double bedrooms.
-All windows are double glazed.
+Stairs lead up to the second floor where there are a further three double bedrooms.

 Bathrooms, En-suite and WC

-Main bathroom with modern double glazed window with stain glass window, free standing bath, thermostatic shower cubicle with period style tiles, sink basin with oak vanity unit and tiled splash back, and radiator.
+Main bathroom with modern double glazed window with stain glass window, free standing bath, thermostatic shower cubicle with period style tiles, sink basin with oak vanity unit and tiled splash back.
 Separate shower room featuring shower cubicle with electric shower unit with tiled splash back, vinyl floor, and double glazed window to front elevation.
 The en-suite bathroom to the master bedroom boasts a panelled bath fitted with jets and underwater light, low level wc, sink basin with vanity unit and wall mounted mirror.
 There are separate period mahogany casement wcs to the ground floor and a half landing off the first floor level.
-All windows are double glazed.

 OutsideGardens and Stables / Paddock

-Expansive lawned garden areas to the front and side of the property.
-The front of the property features steps leading down to a level lawned area, upon which previously sat a tennis court.
+With expansive lawned garden areas, the front of the property features steps leading down to a level lawn upon which previously sat a tennis court.
 For horse enthusiasts or those requiring equestrian facilities, in addition to the paddock and stables, this area could feasibly turn into a menage.
 Another appealing feature for equine lovers is the immediate access to bridle pathways.
-To the rear of the property is a delightful garden area with a variety of shrubs and raised beds with stone gravel, with a pretty gated arched stone entrance.
-Adjacent to the rear garden is a raised level featuring a greenhouse.
+To the rear of the property is a delightful garden area adjacent to which is a raised level featuring a greenhouse.
 From the kitchen double doors open out onto a stone paved terrace, with a raised stone built fish pond.
-Mature trees ensure the gardens are well screened.
 To the alternate side of the property is a grassy lawned garden with a young monkey puzzle tree.
-The stables, just a stone's throw from the building are fully operational, of generous proportions including 3 loose boxes and large storage area which open up onto the grassy paddock, leading down to the stream and woodland.
+The stables are fully operational, of generous proportions including 3 loose boxes and large storage area which open up onto the grassy paddock, leading down to the stream and woodland.